david-dick/firefox-marionette/README.md

 ## BCD\_PATH

-returns the local path used for storing the brower compability data for the [agent](#agent) method when the &lt;code>stealth&lt;/code> parameter is supplied to the [new](#new) method.
-This database is built by the build-bcd-for-firefox binary.
+returns the local path used for storing the brower compability data for the [agent](#agent) method when the `stealth` parameter is supplied to the [new](#new) method.
+This database is built by the [build-bcd-for-firefox](https://metacpan.org/pod/build-bcd-for-firefox) binary.

 # SUBROUTINES/METHODS